 During the story, we find that the murder of Tessa wasn’t what it originally appeared.
 This leads to a chain reaction of everybody involved in the events doing what they can to cover their own backs.
 Then you have Eddie.
 Eddie is trying to protect the people he cares about, no matter how long he’s known them.
 With quite a few deaths along the way, the case eventually gets solved and put to an end.
 In the finale, Eddie ends up keeping a backpack containing a large sum of money.
 He then gives every last dollar of it to other homeless people around his home.
 Giving, not taking it.

 Alberto Ponticelli gives the perfect tone for this series in his art.
 Creating an incredible amount of emotion, whether that’s fear, joy, or sadness.
 My personal favorite of Alberto’s work is how he draws Eddie.
 Eddie looks like a worn down man who has just been through 12 long rounds in the ring with life.
 The team of Ponticelli and Dysart work excellently together and show good chemistry.
 I hope they are able to work together again in the near future.

 Giulia Brusco on colors is a great complement to the art of Ponticelli.
-The team created a perfect feel for California.
+The team created the perfect feel for California.
 Not only is this series fun to read, but the beautiful art and coloring make it worth the buy alone.
-The detailed emotional art only adds to the high tense storyline.
+The detailed emotional art only adds to the highly tense storyline.